 An inviting grand entrance to the opulent hotel.
 You will feel privileged to be staying at the top-rated accommodation in the whole of Guilin.

-Overall, it’s lovely city to visit but just be reminded of the human and weather season, engaged a good competent local guide/driver and plan a longer time (perhaps 7-days) so that you visit more of the attractions.
-This exploratory trip to Guilin was organised by Jetabout Holidays in collaboration with Shangri-la Hotels.
+Overall, it’s a lovely city to visit but just be reminded of the human and weather season, engaged a good competent local guide/driver and plan a longer time (perhaps 7-days) so that you visit more of the attractions.

 Many sincere thanks for coming along my pixels journey.
-Should any readers be keen to enjoy this experience in the future, please feel free to drop me a message or check out Jetabout Holidays package HERE!
-They can do private tour customization to your preference.
+Should any readers be keen to enjoy this experience in the future, please feel free to drop me a message.

 Footnote: All pictures used in this travelogue are copyrighted to Jensen Chua Photography and all rights reserved.
 The opinion expressed is non-prejudiced, factual, objective and that of the author.